(First published July 2018) Updated November 2024, October 2025.

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get to my true response, which is to stop eating.)
+But I have to ignore anyway (if I want to get my true response, which is to stop eating, out there).

-mechanically moving (my focus) on to the micro steps that I, from the inside, create to externalize my decision to stop eating and drinking:
+doing the micro or sub steps that I, from the inside, create to externalize my decision to stop eating and drinking:

-- say a little eulogy (praise of the dead) to the death of this session of pleasure: “Good food, I knew it well”,
+• say a little eulogy (praise of the dead) to the death of this session of pleasure: “Good eating, I knew it well”,

 Step 3